jimobit/iFTPMon/README.md

 # iFTPMonitor
-Based on IBM i (AS400) server exit point QIBM_QTMX_SVR_LOGON and QIBM_QTMF_CLIENT_REQ, you can easily
+Based on IBM i (AS400) server exit point QIBM_QTMX_SVR_LOGON and QIBM_QTMF_CLIENT_REQ, with customizing configuration files you can easily
   - manage user logon settings
   - authorize data accesses for specific users
-  - generate audit log for all files accessed per user with customizing configuration files.
+  - generate audit log for all files accessed per user

 ## Configruation